Roadworthy and safety certificates

 - the vehicle is in a safe condition

-When you have a safety certificate and gas certificate (if applicable), you can drive the vehicle to a customer service centre to apply for vehicle registration.
+When you have a safety certificate and gas certificate (if applicable), you can drive your vehicle to a transport and motoring customer service centre to apply for vehicle registration.

 Displaying a safety certificate

-The safety certificate must be displayed in an obvious area, such as:
+Handwritten safety certificates (or the blue cover label) must be displayed in an obvious area, such as:

 - motorcycle—on the front forks or guard